SaturdaySans/Elderly-Care/README.md

 2. Password: admin123
 3. UID: 1000

-We recommend you to deploy the app instead of running it locally.
+We strongly recommend you to deploy the app instead of running it locally.